mrbean-bremen/pytest-find-dependencies/README.rst

 Usage of ordering plugins
 -------------------------
-If you use plugins which change the test order using markers, theses will only be applied in the first test run.
+If you use plugins which change the test order using markers, these will only be applied in the first test run.
 The order of the following test runs is solely defined by ``pytest-find-dependencies``.
 This means that if you use ordering plugins like ``pytest-order``, the dependencies will still be